donbright/rust-lang-cheat-sheet/README.md

 ## Object Oriented style

 Inheritance - there is no inheritance.
-Typical alternatives are "composition" (struct within struct), Traits (sort of like Interfaces), and even Enums. todo - generics
+Typical alternatives are "composition" (struct within struct), Traits (sort of like Interfaces), Enums (which can do much more than C enums), and "NewType" aka Tuple Structs where for example you say struct MyWrapper(u32) to wrap u32 and then impl your own methods on MyWrapper to mimic u32, along with derive_more and implement deref (u32 could be any other struct or type from another external crate).

+todo - generics

 ## Files